Local certification of geometric graph classes: Preliminaries

 \subsection{Local certification}

 The vertices of any $n$-vertex graph $G$ are assumed to be assigned distinct (but otherwise arbitrary) identifiers $(\text{id}(v))_{v\in V(G)}$ from the set $\{1,\ldots,\text{poly}(n)\}$.
 When we refer to a subgraph $H$ of a graph $G$, we implicitly refer to the corresponding labelled subgraph of $G$.
-Note that the identifiers of each of the vertices of $G$ can be stored using $O(\log n)$ bits, where $\log$ denotes the binary logarithm.
+Note that the identifiers of each of the vertices of $G$ can be stored using $O(\log n)$ bits.
 We follow the terminology introduced by G\"o\"os and Suomela~\cite{lcp}.